 John Carroll University and the Division of Student Affairs enforces a strict set of guidelines and policies surrounding events with alcohol in the best interests of students’ and attendees’ safety and well-being.

 Student organizations must comply with the following procedures for any event with alcohol.
-The sponsoring organization, the sponsoring organization officers, and the contact person/planner must agree to comply with all procedures/rules outlined here.
+The sponsoring organization, the sponsoring organization officers, the sponsoring organization advisor and the venue manager, must agree to comply with all JCU risk management policies and procedures outlined here.

 - The Student Organization Request for Events with Alcohol is required for all events sponsored by student organizations in which alcoholic beverages will be served.